ryanve/verge/README.md

 [verge](http://github.com/ryanve/verge)
 =======

-[verge](http://github.com/ryanve/verge) is a compact (<1k gzipped) set of cross-browser viewport utilities—inluding the ability to detect if an element is in the current viewport. [verge](http://github.com/ryanve/verge) works as a standalone module or as a plugin.
+[verge](http://github.com/ryanve/verge) is a compact (<1k gzipped) set of cross-browser viewport utilities written in native JavaScript.
+It inludes the ability to detect if an element is in the current viewport.
+It works as a standalone module, an [ender](http://ender.jit.su) module, or as a [jQuery](http://jquery.com) plugin.

 ## installation